Creating Awesome Manuscripts with Styles in Microsoft Word

 Hey, psst.
 Over here… so hey.
 Do you want to make your editor happy?
 Like, really happy?
 I’ve got something that’s really gonna make her day.

-That’s the easy part, and the one most people get intuitively.
-But!
-Styles are more than that.
-If you look at a standard Word toolbar Home section, you’ll see a subsection called ‘Styles’.
+If you look at a standard Word toolbar Home section, you’ll see a subsection called “Styles.”
 This is where we’ll be spending our time today.
 It looks like this and we want this section:

 If you look at the bottom right corner of the block (which escaped my circle) you’ll see a little arrow that gives you a sidebar.
 I find this to be the best work area for set up.
 It’ll look like this: